openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

 </td></tr></table>

 The release is actually a pretty big thing, it adds a lot of new features, some of
           which very visible, others being less noticable.
-There™s the mobile profile for example, which makes it much easier to use KDE frameworks in your mobile application.
+Thereâ€™s the mobile profile for example, which makes it much easier to use KDE frameworks in your mobile application.
 Then we have the re-vamped activity manager, that adds a way to group applications in their context and makes it possible to manage these activities like sessions.
-So head over and read what™s new in the [Plasma
+So head over and read whatâ€™s new in the [Plasma
             Workspaces](http://www.kde.org/announcements/4.6/plasma.php), the [applications](http://www.kde.org/announcements/4.6/applications.php) and the
             [KDE development